rocmarchive/hcBLAS/docs/Documentation/html/_sources/sasum.txt

 SASUM
 #####

-Absolute sum of values of a vector containing float elements (Single Precision).
+| Absolute sum of values of a vector (Vector X) containing float elements (Single precision).
+|
+| Where X is a n-dimensional vector.

 Functions
 ^^^^^^^^^